AccelAI/DemystifyingDeepLearning-AI/mar17/march17.md

 Are you letting terms like big data or differential calculus equations intimidate you from being a part of the leading edge of this technology?

-JOIN US for an all weekend, hands on workshop on March 24th - 26th at Noroff Education´s campus in Oslo, where you will gain an insight and hear industry specialists discuss the topic of “Demystifying Deep Learning & AI”.
+**JOIN US** for an all weekend, hands on workshop on March 24th - 25th at Noroff Education´s campus in Oslo, where you will gain an insight and hear industry specialists discuss the topic of “Demystifying Deep Learning & AI”.

-Attendees of our workshop gain FREE access to the [Extreme Tech Challenge 2017](http://extremetechchallenge.com/) Opening Night Party Saturday March 25th!!
+Attendees of our workshop gain **FREE** access to the [Extreme Tech Challenge 2017](http://extremetechchallenge.com/) Opening Night Party Saturday March 25th!!

 Tickets are not sold out yet.
 [Sign up before it is too late!](https://www.eventbrite.com/e/demystifying-deep-learning-and-ai-tickets-31992339950?ref=estw)